whynft/nft-gift-button-contract/README.md

 ```bash
 docker run --rm -v $(pwd):/opt -it --entrypoint bash nft-gift-contract
 ```
-Now you are ready to develop project and use truffle, npm.
+Now you are ready to develop project and use truffle (compile, test, deploy), npm.

 # Truffle
 Truffle helps you to test and migrate with 1 command to declared networks